Scaling and Root Planing

 Bacteria cause periodontal disease.
 Plaque and calculus provide an irregular surface that allows these bacteria to attach easily.
 Scaling and root planing are done to remove the plaque and calculus.
 For early stages of the disease, this treatment may be all that is needed to get the condition under control.
 This is especially effective with gingivitis.
 With more advanced gum disease, scaling and root planing may be the first step before surgery.

 For some patients, scaling and root planing can cause discomfort.
 A local anesthetic may be used to numb the portion of your mouth that is being worked on.
+Sabka Dentist offers a few of the best scaling and root planing costs in India.

 How it is Done